Newly Received Plant Care

 - 4. Place the cover back over the plant.

-- Each day, add a couple of small holes to the humidity cover to gradually introduce drier air.
-Continue reducing misting until none is needed and you no longer notice any plant wilting.
+- Each day, add small holes to the cover (or adjust air vents) to gradually introduce drier air.
+Continue reducing misting until none is needed and you no longer notice any wilting.

 ⚠️ Never place a covered plant in direct sun!
 It will overheat quickly.
 Keep recovering plants at stable room temperatures (70–80°F / 21–27°C).